 Lineage Masters

-Jonang lineage: Ninth (Sixth Rigzin lineage: Rigzin Chenpo – Padma Wangchen)
+Jonang Lineage: The 9th Rigzin (The 6th Kathog Rigzin Chenpo – Padma Wangchen)